billyvinning/nchess/README.rst

 Build
 -----

+The only dependency is `ncurses`.
 To build the package with GCC 12.2.1, execute the following:

 .. code-block:: console